astronomer/docs/astro/manage-connections-variables.md

 #### Limitations

-- Currently, it only works with the Celery Executor.
-Kubernetes Executor support is coming soon.
 - If you create a connection in the Cloud UI, you also need to add its related provider package to the `requirements.txt` file in your Astro project.
 - Only available with Astro Runtime 9.3.0 and greater.
 - You can't see connections defined in the Cloud UI in the Airflow UI.